Daniel Wheeler: Legacy

 In 1839, a book edition of his journal and letters (1836–39) from the Pacific were published in London.

 In 1842, his Memoirs were published by his son.

 Since 2014, Shushary, a suburb in the South of St. Petersburg, Russia (Вилеровский переулок; 59.811636, 30.360407), has an alley named after Daniel Wheeler, and the graves of his family members have been preserved.

 In the 1960s, the Quaker burial ground in Shushary was rediscovered, when a delegation from the Society of Friends visited it.
 The area was revisited again in 2002 by participants in a Quaker-organized work-camp at Gatchina.
 In 2017, The 200th anniversary of Wheeler's draining of the marshes were marked by restoring this Quaker burial ground and consecration.
 The restoration of the grave was financed by the Pogosyan Grachya Charitable Foundation.

-There is a part of the Quaker tapestry dedicated to Daniel Wheeler.
+A portion of the Quaker Tapestry is dedicated to Daniel Wheeler.
 The panel depicts his draining of the marshes in St. Petersburg as well as an incident on Daniel's later voyage to the South Seas.
 It is said that a pod of large fish surrounded his ship during rough weather and broke the force of the waves until a storm abated.
 Wheeler's famous words inscribed on the tapestry "God's love enableth me to call every country my country and every man my brother" were written in 1818 in Okhta.